 Our Maker Space:

-FDM Technology: We use a Stratasys FDM (fusion deposition modeling) to print ABS plastic parts – this creates parts using layers of .010” or .013” thickness, and is optimal for use with designs that require durable and functional parts, manufactured from a heat stable polymer that does not require a watertight structure.
+FDM Technology: We use a Stratasys FDM (fusion deposition modeling) technology to print ABS plastic parts – this creates parts using layers of .010” or .013” thickness, and is optimal for use with designs that require durable and functional parts, manufactured from a heat stable polymer that does not require a watertight structure.
 We use this printer to print mainly for evaluating test fixturing and jigs for inspection and production.

-SLA Technology: We use a high resolution Formlabs SLA (stereolithography) printer to print plastics that can be elastic TPE-like or rigid acrylic to PVC-like.
+SLA Technology: We use a high resolution Formlabs SLA (stereolithography) printers to print plastics that can be elastic TPE-like or rigid acrylic to PVC-like.
 This printer also supports a wide range of medical grade materials and materials used in dentistry.
 In addition, the SLA printer technology also allows us to print near water clear and translucent parts.
 With a resolution of 25 µm in the x-y plane it is optimal for use with prototyping medical disposables and soft parts.

 In our 3D printing lab, we also have an SCA (support cleaning apparatus), Form Wash washer and a UV Curing station for removing support and curing parts that require additional UV exposure.
 Our ability to use our own printers easily take weeks, if not months, off a development project timeline with a higher degree of design quality.